Don’t Be Afraid of Losing Yourself In A Relationship: 7 Steps To Keep Your Independence (And Your Relationship)

 Practice saying “No” to the things you don’t want to do.
 Refuse to go into sacrifice and know what you’re willing to fight for.
 If you don’t know what you need, you’re left feeling like a little cork bouncing around on the ocean of your love life.

+Don’t be afraid of losing yourself.
+Speak up.
 Express your feelings and don’t worry about how your partner will respond.
 It’s okay to be upset and to share your upset.
-When you express your feelings, you are showing up for yourself and breaking the pattern of self-abandonment.
-Once you stop this pattern you’ll attract someone who is truly interested in you and curious about what you want and need so you can create a life together instead of a one-sided relationship that doesn’t last.
+When you express your feelings, you’re showing up for yourself and breaking the pattern of self-abandonment.

 -